ericorruption/ericorruption.github.io/src/pages/uses.md

 ## This website

-This website is built with [Astro](https://astro.build/), hosted on [Github Pages](https://pages.github.com/) and its source code is available on [Github](https://github.com/ericorruption/ericorruption.github.io/).
+This website is built with [Astro](https://astro.build/), hosted on [Cloudflare Pages](https://pages.cloudflare.com/) and its source code is available on [Github](https://github.com/ericorruption/ericorruption.github.io/).